pardamike/benfords-law/README.md

 **Failure**
 ```
-FAIL: Distribution of or more numbers fall below Benfords Law - using variance threshold of 2%
+FAIL: Distribution of one or more numbers fall below Benfords Law - using variance threshold of 2%
 +-----+------+-------+-------------+-------------------------+
 |  n  | Freq | Pct   | Benford Pct | Within Variance (+/-2%) |
 +-----+------+-------+-------------+-------------------------+